-Laurie A. Stanziale is a Partner in the Construction Practice.
-She represents domestic and international developers and owners, major construction companies, trade contractors, architects, engineers and consultants.
-As a business partner, she guides clients in all phases of construction law including the preparation and negotiation of:
+Laurie A. Stanziale is a partner in the Construction practice.
+She represents domestic and international developers and owners, major construction companies, trade contractors, architects, engineers

 Her diverse construction and licensing experience includes:

-Prior to joining Tarter Krinsky & Drogin LLP, Laurie was a partner at Greenberg, Trager & Herbst LLP.
+Prior to joining Tarter Krinsky & Drogin, Laurie was a partner at construction boutique firm Greenberg, Trager & Herbst LLP.

 In honor of Women’s History Month, we recognize the outstanding women of Tarter Krinsky & Drogin.
 They bring tremendous value to our firm, our clients, our profession and our community.
 In this installment, learn more about construction partner Laurie Stanziale.